 Donnie Yen is a is a martial artist, a Hong Kong actor and stuntman, a film director and producer, as well as an action choreographer.

 Like many other martial arts actors, Donnie Yen started in the entertainment industry as a stuntman.
-It wasn’t until Donnie Yen was cast in the lead role of director Yuen Woo-ping’s Drunken Tai Chi, that a new leading man was born in Hong Kong cinema.
-Donnie remains an international action star and fight choreographer in Chinese action cinema today, but, as yet, he is not well known in the United States like US stars Jackie Chan and Jet Li.
+It wasn’t until Donnie Yen was cast in the lead role of director Yuen Woo-ping’s Drunken Tai Chi (1984), that a new leading man was born in Hong Kong cinema.

-Donnie Yen is the son of Boston based kung fu instructor Bow Sim-mark, and was tailor-made for the action movie scene, as he had trained in martial arts since early childhood.
+Donnie Yen is the son of Boston based kung fu instructor Sim-mark Bow, and was tailor-made for the action movie scene, as he had trained in martial arts since early childhood.
 He has a solid foundation in his mother’s Wushu style, and as a teenager he studied a wide variety of different fighting arts, including karate and Western boxing.

 Born in Canton but raised in Boston, Yen has always been unique among martial arts stars in that his persona balances both the martial virtues of his mother and the scholarly and musical ones of his father, Klysler.
 Well trained in the various combative systems, Yen is also a gifted pianist, and the musician in him can often be seen in the tempo of his action sequences.

 As a youth, Yen was a skilled street dancer, and utilized those “moves” and his athleticism, in his second starring role, Mismatched Couples, which was produced by Hong Kong’s prestigious Cinema City studio.